FreeCAD/FreeCAD-documentation/wiki/TechDraw_Balloon.md

 ## Description

-The Balloon tool can add balloons with leader line in a drawing.
+The **TechDraw Balloon** tool can add balloons with leader line in a drawing.

  <img alt="" src=images/Techdraw_balloon.png  style="width:600px;">